RoadieHQ/marketing-site/content/docs/custom-plugins/plugin-registration/index.md

 ![A Form showing Roadie Custom Plugins registration](plugin_registration.png)

 5. Update your Roadie instance with UI components available from the plugin
-   * To add components you can follow the https://roadie.io/docs/details/updating-the-ui/ documentation.
+   * To add components you can follow the documentation [on how to update the UI](/docs/details/updating-the-ui/).
    * For development purposes it might be a good idea to use either [Sandbox mode](/docs/details/sandbox-mode/) (for Page plugin components) or [Preview entities](/docs/details/previewing-changes/) (for Card/Content components) while developing to have the least effect on other users of the system.

 ## Identifying correct values